 Go To Top

-Taking a low-cost passive investment approach to the market of euro-denominated corporate bonds can deliver comparatively good returns over the long term relative to active funds.
-However, the benchmark tracked by this exchange-traded fund provides a too restrictive representation of the market, focusing on a small section of highly liquid large-cap issuers.
+Taking a low-cost passive investment approach to the market of EUR-denominated corporate bonds can deliver a good returns outcome over the long-term relative to most active funds.
+However, the benchmark tracked by Lyxor ETF Euro Corporate Bond provides a too-restrictive representation of the market, focusing on a small section of highly liquid large-cap issuers.

-The trade-off relative to broader-based benchmarks is one of yield; as large-cap corporations usually hold more pricing power in the market.
-The strict focus on liquidity and the large-cap bias may serve the ETF well at times of stress for the underlying.
+The trade-off relative to broader-based benchmarks is one of yield, as large-cap corporations usually hold more pricing power in the market.
+The strict focus on liquidity and the large-cap bias may serve this exchange-traded fund well at times of stress for the underlying.
 However, for investors seeking a core long-term holding in this market, the investment proposition provided by this ETF errs on the defensive.

 The ETF displays a good tracking record.
-The ongoing charge of 0.20%, although at the top end of the fee range for passive funds providing this exposure, is not particularly high and is certainly competitive relative to active mandates.
+The ongoing charge of 0.20%, although at the top end of the fee range for passive funds providing this market exposure, is competitive relative to active mandates.

 Go To Top

-Demand for euro-denominated corporate bonds has found fundamental support in the European Central Bank's supportive monetary policy.
-Aside from keeping interest rates at historical lows, the central bank's programme of asset purchases has included nonbank investment-grade corporate bonds.
-In addition, the central bank is fully committed to the provision of liquidity to the eurozone banking sector at very favourable conditions.
+Demand for EUR-denominated corporate bonds has found fundamental support on the European Central Bank’s supportive monetary policy.
+Aside from keeping interest rates at historical lows, the ECB’s programme of asset purchases has included nonbank investment-grade corporate bonds.
+In addition, the ECB is fully committed to the provision of liquidity to the eurozone banking sector at very favourable conditions.

 Go To Top

-The two market-leading ETFs in assets under management are the physically replicated iShares Core Euro Corporate Bond (0.20% ongoing charge; tracks a Bloomberg Barclays index) and iShares Euro Corporate Large Cap Bond (0.20%; tracks a liquid iBoxx index).
+The two market-leading ETFs in AUM terms are the physically replicated iShares Core Euro Corporate Bond (ongoing charge 0.20%; tracks a Bloomberg Barclays index) and iShares Euro Corporate Large Cap Bond (0.20%; tracks a Markit iBoxx liquid index).
 Of the two, the iShares Core ETF provides the broadest representation of the market.